amirbawab/AVR-cheat-sheet/README.md

 Example for using internal and external clock source can be found in the section [Examples](#examples)

 ### External interrupts

 #### Difference between INTx and PCINTx
 * There are only few INTx pins but there are a lot more PCINTx pins.
 * Each INTx pin have its own interrupt vector making it simple for the developer to listen for an event on that specific pin.
 On the other hand, a PCINTx pin shares an interrupt vector with several others, so listening for an event on that specific pin requires additional steps in order to mask out the other PCINTx pins in the same vector.
 To know which PCINTx pins share the same interrupt vector, refer to you AVR datashete at section "EXINT - External Interrupts".
-* INTx can report events under several situations (For ATmega328p: low, falling, rising, any).
+* INTx can report events under several situations (For ATmega328p: INT0:[low, any] and INT1:[falling, rising]).
 PCINTx report events on any change.
+  * Note that as of revision B of the ATmega328p datasheet, there is a typo in the Interrupt Sense Control 0 and 1 tables.
+The fix is: ISC00 and ISC01 are for INT0, and ISC10 and ISC11 are for INT1.

 #### Configure INTx
 * In general, the Data Direction value (DDxn) for INTx is set to "input", and the port value (PORTxn) is set to high (enable pull-up resitor).
 However, setting the Data Direction for INTx to "output" will still trigger an event.